const std = @import("std");

 9.6 Detecting the OS in your build script

-Is very commom in Build Systems to use different options, or, to include different modules, or, to link against different libraries depending on the Operational System (OS) that you are targeting in the build process.
+Is very common in Build Systems to use different options, or, to include different modules, or, to link against different libraries depending on the Operational System (OS) that you are targeting in the build process.

-In Zig, you can detect the target OS of the build process, by looking at the os.tag inside the builtin module from the Zig library.
+module from the Zig library.
 In the example below, we are using an if statement to run some arbitrary code when the target of the build process is a Windows system.

 const builtin = @import("builtin");